-Students follow the national curriculum in science.
-The course is taught over 2 years using the Exploring Science scheme of work.
-Students have 4 Science lessons each week.
+Students follow the National Curriculum in Science.
+The course is taught over 2 years using the 'Activate' Scheme of Work.
+Students have 3 Science lessons each week.

 Key Stage 4:

-Science is a core subject in the National Curriculum and as such must be studied by all to the age of 16.
-A broad and balanced GCSE Science curriculum can be followed at Tollbar BEC in Years 9, 10 and 11, using the OCR Twenty First Century Science.
-The Science Faculty comprises a full compliment of specialist science teachers experienced in the teaching of Science GCSE courses.
+Science is a core subject in the National Curriculum and, as such, must be studied by all to the age of 16.
+A broad and balanced GCSE Science curriculum can be followed at Tollbar Academy in Years 9, 10 and 11, using the OCR Twenty First Century Science specification.
+The Science Faculty comprises a full complement of specialist science teachers experienced in the teaching of Science GCSE courses.

 All of us, as citizens, need to be able to cope with the science that shapes our lives.
 We are on the receiving end of scientific ideas and technical information in many different roles such as worker, householder, parent, patient, voter or juror.

-Some young people aspire to be scientists, or to work in careers where knowledge of science is essential.
-So educating the next generations of science practitioners is also crucial.
+Some young people aspire to be scientists, or to work in careers where knowledge of this subject is essential; educating the next generations of science practitioners is crucial.